Nishida-Lab/dhand_cad/README.md

 # D-Hand CAD Repository

 Welcome !!
-This repository is for D-HAND CAD.
+This repository provides D-HAND CAD.
 The hand is created by [DOUBLE Research and Development Co.,LTD](http://www.j-d.co.jp/dhand/dhand_top.html)
 Hand's type is A3M-Servo Motor.